-The Rates Committee is responsible for reviewing the operational management of the Closing Rates capture and calculation process for NZGS, NZSW, NZOS, NZBL, NZBO, NZBR and NZRR markets, while the Credit Markets Committee is responsible for the NZNG market noting, however, that the governance of these and other NZFBF generated Benchmarks will be the responsibility of the Board.
+The NZFMA Rates Committee is responsible for reviewing the operational management of the Closing Rates capture and calculation process for the NZGS, NZSW, NZOS, NZBL, NZBO, NZBR and NZRR markets.
+The NZFMA Credit Markets Committee is responsible for the NZNG market noting, however, that the governance of these and other NZFBF generated Benchmarks will be the responsibility of the NZFBF Board.

-The Rates and Credit Markets Committees will provide advice to the Board concerning the overall operation of the Closing Rates.
-The Rates and Credit Market Committee members are drawn from NZFMA members operating in the NZ domestic rates market including participants and non-participants in the Closing Rate process.
+NZFBF, in consultation with the NZFMA Rates and Credit Markets Committees, will provide recommendations to the NZFBF Board concerning the overall operation of the Closing Rates.
+The NZFMA Rates and Credit Market Committee members are drawn from NZFMA members operating in the NZ domestic rates market including participants and non-participants in the Closing Rate process.
 Each paid up Financial Markets member of the NZFMA may provide a member to the Committees.
 The Reserve Bank of New Zealand and New Zealand Debt Management are invited to attend all committee meetings in an observer role.